Purah: Critical reception

-The character has received generally positive reception.
+The character has received generally positive reception, particularly for her Tears of the Kingdom incarnation.
 Madeline Carpou of The Mary Sue praised Purah's redesign as "the best thing they could have done", noting its deviation from a particular trope often found in media in which a childlike character is actually supposed to be a "mature" adult, and praising her sex appeal.
 She noted that while there was no real explanation given in the game's narrative, she appreciated it nonetheless and questioned the younger version's presence in the previous game.
-Ana Diaz of Polygon described Purah's "amazing" redesign as an improvement over her previous childlike appearance, adding that while she didn't do anything "particularly sexy" in Tears of the Kingdom, it resulted in viral fan videos of the character on social media outlets such as TikTok.
+Ana Diaz of Polygon described Purah's "amazing" redesign as an improvement over her previous childlike appearance, adding that while she didn't do anything "particularly sexy" in Tears of the Kingdom, it resulted in a large generation of fanmade content on social media.
+Meanwhile, Japanese website Game*Spark observed how some players would utilize Tears of the Kingdoms in-game mechanics to take Purah on "dates", praising their ingenuity.

-VG247s Oisin Kuhnke stated that despite an adult redesign for Purah first appearing in Hyrule Warriors: Age of Calamity, her iteration seen in Tears of the Kingdom brought more exposure to the concept and helped make the game feel "directly targeted at NSFW content lovers".
-In a later article, she observed pornographic website Pornhub experienced a large uptick in searches related to the Zelda series, particularly a 42,257% rise in searches related to Purah.
-Iain Harris of GamesRadar+ noted the presence of a large amount of posts expressing sexual attraction for the character on social media websites, and joked that the community "wasted little time in coming to an agreement over who the best character is".
+The large amount of fanmade content upon Tearss release also drew response, with Iain Harris of GamesRadar+ describing her as a "mommy" archetype and stating that the large amount of it that sexualized her resulted in "a telling-off from two of my bosses".
+VG247s Oisin Kuhnke stated that despite an adult redesign for Purah first appearing in Hyrule Warriors, this iteration brought more exposure and helped make the game feel "directly targeted at NSFW content lovers".
+Tom Chapman of GGRecon expressed similar sentiment, stating that despite her "bundling introduction and goofy glasses" she had become a viral sensation, and compared the reaction to that for Resident Evils Lady Dimitrescu, Pornographic content website Pornhub reported a 42,257% rise in searches related to the character, a number Kuhnke felt was "unsettlingly high" but also reflected her popularity in the game.

+Others discussed her character's significance in the series' narrative.
 Jared Carvalho of Game Rant singled out Purah's role in Tears of the Kingdom in praising the game's deeper involvement of supporting characters whose roles prior often consisted of brief interactions with the protagonist.
 He noted Purah's impact on the narrative that included setting up the final confrontation with main villain Ganondorf, in addition to doing the "heavy lifting" of "acting as a leading figure in Hyrule" in the absence of Princess Zelda, which he felt enhanced the game's player experience and worldbuilding.
+Bárbara Gimeno of 3DJuegos cited Purah as an example of a recurring theme of strong older women in Nintendo titles, stating that with her humor and science she challenged character archetypes, and emphasized the importance of her role in Tears of the Kingdom.
+She further added in regards to her adult character design her cute lab coat and crooked glasses helped emphasize the "technical knowledge, research, and innovation" aspect of wisdom.